 What will the City and its taxpayers get for this public-private partnership?

-New money to spend on City needs.
+New money to spend on City need as determined by the City leadership.

 How much money will this generate for the City?
 Who gets to decide where that money goes?
 By what process?